WeixuanZ/flood-warning-system/README.md

 ![map](/docs/1.png)

 The colour of each point depends on the relationship between the latest water level of that station and its typical range.
 Hover tool is also implemented, showing useful information when the mouse hovers above a datapoint.
+Scroll wheel can be used to zoom in and out, and panning can be done by dragging.

 ![zoom_out](/docs/zoom_out.png)